roshanis/10kings/chapter2_alauddin_khilji_final.md

 "Then why won't the Sultan let you go?"

 How do you explain politics to a child?
-How do you tell her that her father is dying and she's being sold into slavery, not for what either of them did, but for what they are?
+How do you tell her her father is dying and she is being sold, not for what either of them did, but for what they are?

-"Sometimes," I say slowly, "leaders have to make very hard choices to protect their people.
-The Sultan is protecting the sultanate.
-Even if that means, " My voice breaks.
+"Sometimes," I say slowly, "rulers make very hard choices to protect their people.
+The Sultan thinks he's protecting the sultanate."
+My voice breaks.

 "Even if that means hurting good people?"
 Yasmin finishes.
 She's always been too smart for her own good.

 "What will happen to us, Father?"
 Her voice is very small.

-I can't tell her the truth.
-That she and her mother and sister will be sold tomorrow morning.
-That they might be separated.
-That Layla is young enough and pretty enough to be raised in some nobleman's harem.
-That Yasmin might spend her life as a household slave.
-That Aisha might end up anywhere from a merchant's kitchen to a brothel.
+I can't tell her the truth: that tomorrow she, her mother, and her sister will be sold, maybe separated forever.

 "You'll be together," I lie.
 "Your mother will take care of you."

-Layla is asleep in Aisha's arms, merciful oblivion protecting her from understanding this moment.
+Layla sleeps in Aisha's arms, mercifully spared this moment.
 She'll wake up in chains tomorrow, too young to understand why.

 "I love you," I tell them.
 "I have always loved you.
 Nothing changes that."

 The guards come to take them away.
-Aisha stops at the door.
-"Do you regret it?"
+At the door Aisha asks, "Do you regret it?"

 I look at my daughters, innocent, condemned for choices they didn't make.
-"I regret going," I say slowly.
+"I regret going," I say.
 "But I can't regret the anger.
-Every word Abachi said was true.
-We were the best cavalry commanders in Delhi, and we were never trusted.
-I was tired, Aisha.
-So tired of proving myself."
+We were never trusted.
+I was tired, Aisha."

 Tears break through her control.
 "Was it worth our daughters' lives?"

-"No. Nothing was worth this."
+"No."

 The door closes.
 I never see them again.